 There’s another fact that I found out recently.
-The design jobs that are being outsourced to Nepal are less than five percent of the total outsourced jobs.
+The design jobs that are being outsourced to Nepal are less than five per cent of the total outsourced jobs.
 Web design works are hardly sent to Nepal these days.
 The developed countries hardly believe that Nepal has a web design ecosystem that can address their needs.
-In the absence of outsourced jobs the local market should have contributed to the flourishing of the web design works but as mentioned above its marred by the low cost budget that most clients offer.
+In the absence of outsourced jobs, the local market should have contributed to the flourishing of the web design works but as mentioned above its marred by the low-cost budget that most clients offer.

 A web designer is one who uses graphic design tools like PhotoShop to create a look for the web.
-They need to be creative, should be able to visualize colours, be imaginative and have strong understanding of typography, spacial relationships, audience and user experience.
+They need to be creative, should be able to visualize colours, be imaginative and have a strong understanding of typography, spacial relationships, audience and user experience.
 Often web designers are considered right-brained.

 Developers, historically, don’t focus on making something look visually appealing but create websites with clean code that are technically sound.
 Web developers are considered as left-brained workers whose strength are logical thinking and technical abilities.

 So getting back to the point how developers are able to build websites in such a short span of time.
 The reality is the time to design, develop and deploy a website would be the same.
 But the difference would lie in the processes.
 Developers who are delivering websites within a week are the ones who are entirely skipping the design and front-end processes.
-So basically what they are doing is using ready-made themes that save them around 2-3 months of design and front-end work for those kind of themes.
+So basically what they are doing is using ready-made themes that save them around 2-3 months of design and front-end work for those kinds of themes.

 There’s nothing wrong in providing the clients with ready-made theme websites.
-In fact I would say its a good move to introduce clients to the online world.
+In fact, I would say its a good move to introduce clients to the online world.
 But what most Nepali web developers do not educate or explain properly to the clients is about the processes involved.
 Most Nepali clients believe that the websites that have been built within a week are also original work and exclusively designed for them.

 In the race for the survival of the fittest, the Nepali web designers are having a pretty tough time to accommodate.
 Try and find an experienced freelance web designer in Nepal and you won’t find many.
 The number of exceptional web designers in Nepal in my assumption is probably less than 500.
-And of those scarce numbers many are probably planning to go abroad very soon.
+And of those scarce numbers, many are probably planning to go abroad very soon.

-Traditionally a country known for its painters and sculptors, is still doing relatively good in terms of the handicrafts, but when it comes to website designing or graphics designing, Nepal is somewhat left behind.
+Traditionally a country known for its painters and sculptors is still doing relatively good in terms of the handicrafts, but when it comes to website designing or graphics designing, Nepal is somewhat left behind.

 Designers like Swapnil Acharya are hardly taking on any local projects.
 Its the Silicon Valley projects that interest them and there’s a good reason for such mentality.